arsiba/tofulint/docs/user-guide/autofix.md

 ```

-When run with the `--fix` option, TFLint will fix issues automatically.
+When run with the `--fix` option, TofuLint will fix issues automatically.

 ```console
 $ tflint --fix